 You need to renew your PMP® certification every 3 years.
 Having passed the PMP® examination, there is the need for continual skill updates through CCR (Continuing Certification Requirements) program that helps to maintain the validity of your membership status and your credentials (PMP)®.

-You need 60 PDUs ( Professional Development Units) for your certification renewal at the end of each 3 years cycle.
+You need 60 PDUs (Professional Development Units) for your certification renewal at the end of each 3 year cycle.
 Inability to get the required number of PDUs for renewal automatically leads to a year-long suspension of PMP® credentials, making it invalid thenceforth.

 The PMP® certification training is accessible in three different ways, the classroom training, instructor-led training, and the self-learning method.
-These modes have their ups and downs but the self-learning is considered the cheapest of the three.
+Each mode has its pros and cons but the self-learning is considered the cheapest of the three.

 Online training can either be through self-learning mode or instructor-led mode.
 There are good online platforms where you can get 35 contact hours of PMP® training such as KnowledgeHut.